 Unlike many shooters who use long shutter exposures, Canon freelance staffer Jim Dicecco has had great success using shorter speeds.

 Jim explains: “Fireworks are much easier to shoot than most people expect.
 However, you do need to plan ahead.
-Here is my usual equipment: a digital camera, a wide-angle zoom lens (my favorite focal length for shooting fireworks with a full-frame camera is about 24mm, or a 15mm lens on cameras like an EOS Rebel or 80D), a remote shutter release and a small tripod.
+Here is my usual equipment: a digital camera, a wide-angle zoom lens (my favorite focal length for shooting fireworks with a full-frame camera is about 24mm, or a 15mm lens on cameras like an EOS R50 or R7), a remote shutter release and a small tripod.

 “My camera settings are usually: ISO 100, Bulb mode (generally held open for about half a second to two seconds) and the aperture all the way open (usually around f/2.8, f/3.5 or f/4 depending on the lens).
 Focus is usually set to infinity but the first few fireworks can help establish focus.
 I prefer using cameras with Live View so I can watch while I'm shooting.
 When the shot is taken, it is all about timing.
 I look for the rockets to take off and try to time the explosion.
 I use the remote release so not to move the camera and hold down the button watching as the fireworks expand to the point where I want to stop the exposure.
 It’s all about timing the expansion of the display in the air.
 Post-production consists mostly of cropping since composition was difficult to control under these circumstances (one reason for the wide angle lens).

 Using a wider lens lets you include more location information, such as a city skyline or reflections on the water (with high-resolution digital files, you can always crop the shot in editing, as needed).
-Shot with the EOS 5D, 28mm focal length, bulb mode @ f/8, ISO 160 (image © Erika Filiberto)
+EXIF: 28mm focal length, bulb mode @ f/8, ISO 160 (image © Erika Filiberto)

 “Finally, don’t even think of trying to use flash!
 It won’t help capture distant fireworks though it will help illuminate objects or people in the foreground if you want to take portraits with fireworks in the background.”